MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Security/Get-Credential.md

 can use the credential object in security operations.

 The `Get-Credential` cmdlet prompts the user for a password or a user name and password.
-You can use the **Message** parameter to specify a customized message in the command line prompt.
+You can use the **Message** parameter to specify a customized message for the prompt.

+In Windows PowerShell 5.1 and earlier, Windows presents a dialog box to prompt for a user name and password.
+In PowerShell 6.0 and later, the prompt is presented in the console for all platforms.

 ## EXAMPLES